Symmetrical English: 1.c4 c5 2.Nc3

 History and Notable Players

 It arises from the Symmetrical English.
-Among the most prolific practitioners on the White side are Normunds Miezis (97 games), Vladimir Sr Bukal (40 games), Karol Ruckschloss (30 games).
-On the Black side, notable exponents include Gyozo V Forintos (23 games), Keith C Arkell (22 games), Normunds Miezis (21 games).
+On the White side, Normunds Miezis (97 games), Vladimir Sr Bukal (40 games), Karol Ruckschloss (30 games) top the database.
+Notable Black exponents: Gyozo V Forintos (23 games), Keith C Arkell (22 games), Normunds Miezis (21 games).

 Main Lines and Variations